NicoDK/Foire_Du_Vin/README.md

 		- You must import an excel file before adding a new customer.
 Like this, this one can be added to the excel file directly ;
 		- Two types of file will be stored to the path “C:/FoireDuVin2024/”, and it is the raffle ;
 		- The edit technology is going to update the customer in the imported file (NOT DONE!)

+V3 :
+	This third version is 100% compatible for less than 200 data, because the Excel library is limited to 200 rows to write.
+	Over than this limit, he deletes all perhaps the first 200.
+	For a big event, it's impossible to keep.

+	So the creation and the update of a customer is directly in the file imported